charlesRepo/StoryScroll/replit.md

     - `likedStories`: Junction table (userId, storyId).
     - `dismissedStories`: Junction table for tracking dismissed stories (userId, storyId).
 - **Decisions**: Denormalized `likeCount` for performance, `sourceType` for content categorization, `isTranslated` and `originalLanguage` for multi-language support.
-- **Initialization**: Automatic database population on startup with a curated library of 51 classical stories (English, French, German, Spanish) and sample stories, ensuring a rich content base for new deployments.
+- **Initialization**: Automatic database population on startup with a curated library of 135 AI-generated classical bedtime stories (113 English, 20 French), ensuring a rich content base for new deployments.

 ## External Dependencies